Relaxed bearing rigidity and bearing formation control under persistence of excitation: Bearing persistence of excitation in

+For any formation $\mathcal G (\boldsymbol p(t))$ defined in $\mathbb R ^{d}$ with Laplacian $L$ and Bearing Laplacian $L_B$ given by \eqref{eq:Laplacian} and \eqref{eq:bearingL}, respectively, we define a BPE formation as follows. \begin{definition} A formation $\mathcal G(\boldsymbol p(t))$ is \textit{Bearing Persistently Exciting} (BPE) if $\mathcal G$ has a spanning tree and its bearing Laplacian matrix is PE:

-\begin{remark} One can verify that the PE condition for the bearing Laplacian introduced in Definition \ref{def:pe of LB} is less restrictive than the PE condition on the bearing matrix $\Pi$ in \eqref{eq:bearingL} from Definition \ref{def:pe of matrix}.
-In particular, having a matrix $\Pi$ that is PE is a sufficient but not necessary condition to ensure that $L_B = \bar{H}^\top\Pi\bar{H}$ is also PE. \end{remark} \begin{definition} A formation $\mathcal G(\boldsymbol p(t))$ is \textit{bearing persistently exciting} (BPE) if $\mathcal G$ has a spanning tree and its bearing Laplacian matrix is PE. \end{definition}
+\end{definition} Note that, the PE condition for the bearing Laplacian introduced in Definition \ref{def:pe of LB} is less restrictive than the PE condition on the bearing matrix $\Pi$ in \eqref{eq:bearingL} from Definition \ref{def:pe of matrix}.
+In particular, having a matrix $\Pi$ that is PE is sufficient but not necessary to ensure that $L_B = \bar{H}^\top\Pi\bar{H}$ is also PE in the sense of \eqref{eq:pe_LB}.
+The following Theorem proposes an observer for the configuration of a formation (using only bearing and velocity measurements) that ensures global UE convergence of the observer error to a specific constant translation Euclidean vector in $\mathbb R^{dn}$, provided the formation is BPE.